UniExeterRSE/workshop-homepage/index.md

 ## Workshops

 A list of the workshops we offer can be found on the [Workshops page](https://uniexeterrse.github.io/workshop-homepage/workshops.html).
+If you wish to added to our mailing list and contacted when registration for workshops opens [please complete this survey](https://forms.office.com/Pages/ResponsePage.aspx?id=d10qkZj77k6vMhM02PBKU6c8tNVRoxhAjFFJWmm07JtUMTNMVVU0VEdGTlVNQjRaTTFPWllHR0FOVi4u)

 ## When and where